CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

    ![](media/gs01.png "Lab Environment")

 1. To get the lab environment details, you can select the **Environment** tab.
 Additionally, the credentials will also be emailed to your registered email address.
-You can also open the Lab Guide on a separate and full windows by selecting the **Split Window** from the top right corner.
+You can also open the Lab Guide on a separate and full window by selecting the **Split Window** from the top right corner.
 Also, you can start, stop, and restart virtual machines from the **Resources** tab.

    ![](media/gs02.png "Lab Environment")